ajaybhupathiraju/Pneumonia-detection-with-deep-learning/README.md

 ![alt text](images/data_distribution.jpg) <br/>
 ![alt text](images/Normal_vs_Pneumonia.jpg)

-## Assumptions
+## Data preprocessing
-1. Since the dataset contains x-ray images of different dimensions to make it consistent, I converted the dimensions to a standard size (64 X 64) which improves train the model will be faster.
+1. **Resizing images**    : Since the dataset contains x-ray images of different dimensions to make it consistent, I converted the dimensions to a standard size (64 X 64) which improves train the model will be faster.
+2. **Normalization**      : Scaling pixel values b/w 0 to 1 to make training faster and efficient.
+3. **Data Augumentation** : Apply transformations like rotation, flipping and zooming etc artificially which increase the dataset size to avoid model overfitting.
+4. **Reused transfer**    : learning models [ which is alredy trained by large dataset ] to reduce training time and compare the results.

+**limitation** :
-2. It's a huge dataset.
+ It's a huge dataset.
 Due to limitations of my GPU (RTX 4060Ti 16GB, 128-bit) and time constraints, I could not run algorithms at higher epochs.
-3. Reused transfer learning models [ which is alredy trained by large dataset ] to reduce training time and compare the results.

 ## Performance metrics
 accuracy_score